Learn about 8 Summer Vegetables to Grow in Pots. All of these are warm weather crops and grow productively in containers.

 8. Gourds and Melons

 Grow melons that are vegetables such as bitter melon and winter melon; both are very nutritious.
 Also, give a try to gourds, they’re often overlooked and used only for decorative purposes, but they’re edible and used popularly in Indian and South Asian cuisines.
-You can grow bottle gourd, ridge gourd, and sponge gourd in large pots with support.
+You can grow bottle gourd, ridge gourd, ash gourd, and sponge gourd in large pots with support.